PAARA

 For questions, or to volunteer to help, please contact me, Doug, KG6LWE by e-mail at dteter@wcwi.com.

-Please join us at the park for our triumphant return to the Big Leagues!
+Please join us at the park for another fabulous PAARA Field Day event.

 GO PAARA!!